ArjanJ/bricks/README.md

 # Bricks
-A responsive, justified image layout plugin written in JavaScript, and inspired by Google Images.
+Create justified image layouts like Google Images and Flickr.

 ## Demo
 <a href="">View</a>